bengeisler/TcLog/README.md

 	.RunLogger();
 ```

-It is used via a second block 'TcLog' with which the messages are then triggered.
+It is used via a second block `TcLog` with which the messages are then triggered.
 The parameter `nBufferSize` reflects the size of the string cache that is used to cache all logging calls in one cycle and write to the file afterwards.
-A buffer size of `100000` has been tested with up to `100` consecutive logging calls.
+The buffer will expand dynamically if it is has been set too low.
+If there is no more memory available, a FIFO overflow error will be set.

+The logger can persist up to 100 messages per plc cycle.
+If you log more than that, the persistance mechanism will spread over several plc cycles.
+When logging less than 100 messages per cycle, it takes roughly `1.5 * # of consecutive cycles with logging` cycles to persist the messages; when logging more than 100 messages per cycle, multiply that value by a factor of 3.

 ```
 VAR